xenowits/nakomoto-coefficient-calculator/README.md

 ### Notes

-1. Client code (for webpage) is present inside `/web`.
-2. The actual logic is present inside `/cmd`.
+1. The actual logic is present inside `/core`.
 So, ideally a cron job would be run after every `JOB_INTERVAL` which would save/refresh the nakamoto-coefficients `database`.
 3. The server code resides inside `/server`.
 It is a simple server which would only respond to `GET /nakamoto-coefficients`.
 It basically queries the database and returns the values.

 ### Future Work

-To add support for multiple other chains.
+To add support for multiple other chains in `/v1`